What Does A Narcissist Do To A Person? - Here's How They Break A Person's Soul

 Great article.
 Thank you!
 Pete, I understand it wasn't easy to end your engagement but consider yourself lucky.
 I wasted 14yrs of my life.
 My Narcissus ex destroyed my mental health, finances, friends, and family.
 They’re pure evil.
 He also Had kids from a previous marriage and would use them to attack the mother.
 They don’t care about anyone else needs.
 You’ll find a healthy partner who adores you.

-Ashley a year ago
+Ashley 2 years ago

 Read our latest articles here: